8-bit computing: Details

 MOS Technology 6502, a popular 8-bit microprocessor introduced in 1975.
 1985 date code.

 An 8-bit register can store 2^{8} different values.
 The range of integer values that can be stored in 8 bits depends on the integer representation used.
 With the two most common representations, the range is 0 through 255 (2^{8} − 1) for representation as an (unsigned) binary number, and −128 (−1 × 2^{7}) through 127 (2^{7} − 1) for representation as two's complement.

 8-bit CPUs use an 8-bit data bus and can therefore access 8 bits of data in a single machine instruction.
-The address bus is typically a double octet (16 bits) wide, due to practical and economical considerations.
+The address bus is typically a double octet (16 bits) wide, due to practical and economic considerations.
 This implies a direct address space of 64 KB (65,536 bytes) on most 8-bit processors.

 Most home computers from the 8-bit era fully exploited the address space, such as the BBC Micro (Model B) with 32 KB of RAM plus 32 KB of ROM.
 Others like the very popular Commodore 64 had full 64 KB RAM, plus 20 KB ROM, meaning with 16-bit addressing not all of the RAM could be used by default (e.g. from the included BASIC language interpreter in ROM); without exploiting bank switching, which allows for breaking the 64 KB (RAM) limit in some systems.
 Other computers would have as low as 1 KB (plus 4 KB ROM), such as the Sinclair ZX80 (while the later very popular ZX Spectrum had more memory), or even only 128 bytes of RAM (plus storage from a ROM cartridge), as in an early game console Atari 2600 and thus 8-bit addressing would have been enough for the RAM, if it would not have needed to cover ROM too).
 The Commodore 128, and other 8-bit systems, meaning still with 16-bit addressing, could use more than 64 KB, i.e. 128 KB RAM, also the BBC Master with it expandable to 512 KB of RAM.

 While in general 8-bit CPUs have 16-bit addressing, in some architectures both are available, such as in the MOS Technology 6502 CPU, where the zero page is used extensively, saving one byte in the instructions accessing that page, and also having 16-bit addressing instructions that take 2 bytes for the address plus 1 for the opcode.